 Declare yourself the captain of your ship.
 Take full responsibility for your life.
 If you sincerely believe that everything in your life is your own fault, you’ll feel the power to turn it around.
 It will not be easy but it will be worth it.

-5. Start Working on Achieving Your Goals
+5. Start Working On Accomplishing Your Goals

 The last step to turn your life around is the most obvious but it’s also the hardest.
 All the steps outlined above mean nothing unless you actually put your plans into action.